certified626/certified626/README.md

-- 👋 Hi, I’m @certified626
+- 👋 Hi, Clinton Odhiambo
-- 👀 I’m interested in personal development
+- 👀 I’m interested in Tech in healthcare
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on for future work
 - 📫 How to reach me okothznation@gmail.com
 - 😄 Pronouns: Clint